wilmix8/J-/README.md

 d) Used  in Mobile and  Wallet  webdesign

-e) Used with Mobile   and  wallet  cloud  computing APPS.
+e) Used with Mobile   and  wallet  Remotewebapplication APPS.